Order Helldivers for PS4 from Amazon AU

 After some launch-window glitches subtracted a lot of fun from its online experience, The Division has finally been patched together and my affection towards it has been steadily multiplying.
 Blasting through a post-pandemic Manhattan with three other like-minded sleeper agents is a fun and tactical experience, providing your posse knows how to exercise restraint.
 Not only do you get incredibly solid cover-to-cover gunplay, Ubisoft has also layered in the most addictive loot and crafting system this side of Diablo III.
 Oh the things you'll mindlessly grind through in order to earn a gold-plated boomstick or a stylish-looking beanie.

 The Division stands out from all other third-person shooters thanks to its dedicated Dark Zone area, a player-versus-player competitive multiplayer mode.
 You're asked to slowly climb the ladder of a separate progression system by putting yourselves at incredible risk (the ability to lose recently collected loot and XP) in order to earn great rewards (the highest rated gear in the game).
 Some of the most intense co-op sessions I've ever had have been in the Dark Zone because other seemingly nonchalant players can turn treacherous in a second.
 Be warned: real-life friendships have been ruined by spur-of-the-moment greed and itchy trigger fingers.
 Be a part of an exciting mission with lots of weapons, today!

-Click to buy The Division on PS4 from Mighty Ape
+Click to buy The Division on PS4 from Amazon AU

 Be a part of an exciting mission with lots of weapons, today!View details